Skip to content

 Resource Africa’s roots lie in the attempts to incorporate communities into conservation efforts that started in the 1980’s when a programme known as the Communal Areas Management Programme for Indigenous Resources (CAMPFIRE) was developed in Zimbabwe.
 CAMPFIRE sought to engage and provide incentives and extend the benefits communities could derive from conservation.

-This initiative was a game-changer and today the principles that drove the CAMPFIRE programme are recognized as part of a suite of acceptable conservation approaches in several international protocols and in national conservation strategies in the region.
+This initiative was a game-changer and today the principles that drove the CAMPFIRE programme are recognised as part of a suite of acceptable conservation approaches in several international protocols and in national conservation strategies in the region.
+Within southern Africa, this approach is known as community-based natural resource management (CBNRM), whereby communities are granted rights to use natural resources in a sustainable, legal manner according to national policies and regulations.

-Throughout the 1990s and 2000s, Resource Africa (RA) played a key role in promoting the concept and application of sustainable use of natural resources – particularly wildlife – as a conservation and development strategy both within southern African and in relevant international policy bodies.
-Its focus was on promoting community based natural resource management (CBNRM) and its ability to meet the triple objectives of conservation, poverty alleviation and good governance.
+Throughout the 1990s and 2000s, Resource Africa (RA) played a key role in promoting the concept and application of the CBNRM approach to meet the triple objectives of biodiversity conservation, poverty alleviation and good governance.
 Our strategies were to ensure the perspectives of marginalised rural communities were heard and influenced policy processes and to expose the sound science supporting sustainable use as a conservation strategy.

-Resource Africa presently works with rural communities in 9 Southern African countries:
+Resource Africa presently works with rural communities in 13 Southern African countries represented by the Community Leaders Network of Southern Africa:

 • Angola